neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 For this example, there is no solid mesh, there are no periodic surface pairs, and we want a scaling factor of $1/0.006$ (for the non-dimensional formulation) and no translation.
-The last part of the `exo2nek` program will request a name for the fluid `.re2` mesh; providing `fluid` then will create the nekRS mesh, named `fluid.re2`.
+The last part of the `exo2nek` program will request a name for the fluid `.re2` mesh; providing `fluid` then will create the NekRS mesh, named `fluid.re2`.

 ## Part 1: Initial Conduction Coupling
   id=part1

-In this section, nekRS and MOOSE are coupled for conduction heat transfer in the solid reflector blocks and barrel, and through a stagnant fluid.
-The purpose of this stage of the analysis is to obtain a restart file for use as an initial condition in [#part2] to accelerate the nekRS calculation for [!ac](CHT), since the energy equation is slowest to converge.
+In this section, NekRS and MOOSE are coupled for conduction heat transfer in the solid reflector blocks and barrel, and through a stagnant fluid.
+The purpose of this stage of the analysis is to obtain a restart file for use as an initial condition in [#part2] to accelerate the NekRS calculation for [!ac](CHT), since the energy equation is slowest to converge.
 All input files for this stage of the analysis are present in the `tutorials/fhr_reflector/conduction` directory.
 The following sub-sections describe these files.